Skip to content

 Companies and individuals who were quick to adopt computers gained a competitive edge.
 They streamlined processes, boosted productivity, and opened up new opportunities.
 Today, early adopters of generative AI are experiencing similar benefits.

-In marketing, AI-powered tools are enabling hyper-personalised campaigns.
-For instance, brands can use AI to analyse customer data and generate tailored messages at scale, ensuring they connect with their audience more meaningfully.
+In marketing, AI-powered tools are enabling highly personalised campaigns.
+For instance, brands can use AI to analyse customer data and generate tailored messages at scale, ensuring they connect more meaningfully with their audiences.
 This ability to quickly create relevant, engaging content is becoming a key differentiator in competitive markets.

 A shift in roles, not a replacement

 Computers didn’t eliminate jobs; they changed them.
 Typists became word processors, accountants embraced spreadsheets, and graphic designers adopted digital tools.
 Generative AI will likely follow the same trajectory.
-It won’t make human expertise obsolete; instead, it will shift the focus of work to higher-value tasks.
+It won’t make human expertise obsolete; instead, it will shift work to higher-value tasks.

 In customer service, chatbots powered by generative AI handle routine queries, freeing up human agents to focus on complex issues and build stronger customer relationships.
 This shift allows teams to deliver better service without being overwhelmed by repetitive tasks.